 Sacred Places: Temple of the Sacred Tooth Relic – Sri Lanka

 According to the legend, the left upper canine tooth of Buddha was taken by one of his Buddhist monks during his funeral.
-The relic tooth was a very precious item which later on was smuggled by a Princess in her hair around the year 300!!!
-When the Princess landed on the Island of Sri Lanka, she gave it to the Monarch of the time and he enshrined it and took guard of it.
+The relic tooth was a very precious item which later on was smuggled by a princess in her hair around the year 300!
+When the princess landed on the Island of Sri Lanka, she gave it to the monarch of the time and he enshrined it and took guard of it.
 Being in the custody of such a treasure meant the right to rule the island of Sri Lanka.
-Later on, in the 1500s the relic was taken to the city of Kandy hidden inside a grinding stone.
+Later on, in the 1500s, the relic was taken to the city of Kandy hidden inside a grinding stone.
 It was taken away again during the Portuguese invasion but later on, placed in the temple built by Vira Narendra Sinha who was the last Sinhalese King of Sri Lanka from 1707-1739.
-What a traveling tooth!!
+What a traveling tooth!

 Soldiers touring around the complex for safety right after the bombings of 2019